Checklist to Prepare for a Nonprofit Audit

 Pre-Audit Preparation: Laying the Foundation

 • Gather Financial Statements: Collect and organize all financial statements for the fiscal year under review.
-This includes the balance sheet, statement of activities, and statement of cash flows.
+This includes the statement of activities, the statement of functional expenses, and the statement of cash flow.

 • Prior Year Audited Statements: Obtain the prior year’s audited financial statements for reference and comparison.
+Review previous adjustments to ensure they were not needed for the current year.
+Review 265 Letter or audit results to see any comments and how they can be addressed in the current year.
 This will provide context for the current year’s audit.

 • Bank and Investment Accounts: Compile a list of all bank and investment accounts maintained by the organization, including account numbers and contact information.

 • Grants, Contributions, and Pledges: Prepare a schedule of all grants, contributions, and pledges received during the fiscal year.
+Ensure this schedule tracks income and expenses.
+If anything requires allocation, ensure you have rationale and supporting evidence.
 This documentation will be crucial for verifying revenue sources.

 • Internal Control Policies: Review and update the organization’s internal control policies to ensure they are current and aligned with best practices.
 Effective internal controls reduce the risk of financial irregularities.